PikaKight/CS4482-New/app3/README.md

     - [ ] Different Attacks
     - [ ] Different Health
     - [ ] Different Damage

+  - [x] Should go after player when they are close

 - [ ] Save Game Progress